Select Page

 h) The Projects completed to date: 57

-25 villages in GBAO Region >> Photos
+27 Projects in GBAO Region >> Photos

-1 villages in Khation Region >> Photos
+1 Project/s in Khation Region >> Photos

-1 villages in Dushanbe Subordinated >> Photos
+1 Projects in Dushanbe Subordinated >> Photos

 2) Installed new Irrigation Systems or Repaired existing irrigation systems to enable them to farm aditional arable lands, or to improve the productivity of their existing farms.
-Donation Cost US$48,042

-6 villages in GBAO Region >> Photos
+6 Projects in GBAO Region >> Photos

-0 village/s in Khation Region >> Photos
+0 Project/s in Khation Region >> Photos

-0 village/s in Dushanbe Subordinated >> Photos
+0 Projects/s in Dushanbe Subordinated >> Photos

-3) Cultivated Vegetable Farms and Orchards for food and income in small villages displaced by natural disasters and also Improve the living conditions of the resident familes .
-Completed 6 projects Donation Cost US$ 16,089 Photos >>
+3) Cultivated Vegetable Farms and Orchards for food and income in small villages displaced by natural disasters and also Improve the living conditions of the resident families .
+Completed 6 projects Photos >>

-4) Built Barns and Foot- Bridges- Barns to protect village livestocks from predatory animals (mountain leopards and foxes), and Footbridges to herd the livestock across rivers/streams for more pastures.
+4) Built Barns and Foot- Bridges- Barns to protect village livestock from predatory animals (mountain leopards and foxes), and Footbridges to herd the livestock across rivers/streams for more pastures.
 Completed 1 project.
-Donation cost US$6,730 Photos >>
+Photos >>

-5) Started /Upgraded businesses in villages to creat jobs and increase village incomes -Milk Dairy, Bee Farming, Chicken Farming, Produce fruit juices, shops for Metal Working, Carpentry, Welding, Wool-Processing, etc. Completed 9 projects.
-Donation cost US$49,885 Photos >>
+5) Started /Upgraded businesses in villages to create jobs and increase village incomes -Milk Dairy, Bee Farming, Chicken Farming, Produce fruit juices, shops for Metal Working, Carpentry, Welding, Wool-Processing, etc. Completed 9 projects.
+Photos >>

 6) Alleviated Basic Needs at Roshan Boarding School of 300+ orphan students.
-Completed 4 projects Donation Cost US$5118 Photos >>
+Completed 4 projects Photos >>

 7) Made one-time donation of equivalent US$10,000* to Aga Khan Medical Centre in Khorog (AKMC-K) for subsidizing need based financial support to patients who were unable to afford the cost of treatments, and to prioritize poor villagers from the Mountains.